mtenders/GeneralizedTransferMatrixMethod.jl/docs/src/gettingstarted.md

 To calculate the reflection of a Glass--Air interface, we must define an Air layer.
 To accomplish this, we can simply invoke the [`Layer`](@ref Layer) function without providing any arguments.
-This will create a Layer with a constant permittivity of 1
+This will create a Layer with a constant permittivity of 1:
 ```@example tutorial1
 Air = Layer()
 ```

-With these two layers, we can now build up a [`LayeredStructure`](@ref LayeredStructure)
+With these two layers, we can now build up a [`LayeredStructure`](@ref LayeredStructure):
 ```@example tutorial1
 Interface = LayeredStructure(
     superstrate = Glass(),